datea/datea-api/doc/AccountApi.md

-If your domain is whitelisted (contact us), then you may also additionally pass a "redirect_url": <activation_redirect_url>, specific for your app.
+If your domain is whitelisted (contact us), then you may also additionally pass the following parameters specific for your app:

+"success_redirect_url": \<url\>
+"error_redirect_url": \<url\>

 Otherwise, after clicking the activation link sent in the email, the user will be directed to a page from this system.